-The Best Sex Of My Life Was With The Worst Possible Person For Me
+Why The Best Sex Of Your Life Is Always With The Worst Possible Person For You

 When I lost my virginity, I was on cloud nine.
 The sex was fantastic.
 He was a brown-haired, green-eyed hunk of a man I'd met at a dingy bar in Manhattan -- I'd snuck in with a fake ID.
 I prided myself on hitting the sexual jackpot.

 At 17, I remember wishing hard that he was "the one."
 He was perfect.
 Even at that young age, I'd often heard great sex and a great relationship are hard to have at once; many times, one of those two things is brilliant at the expense of the other.
 But I had both, and I was going to do my best to hold onto it.
 I'd convinced myself he was the best sex I was ever going to have.

 I'm sure you've figured out by now that it didn't work out between us.
 Years passed, and I grew up a lot.
 To my surprise, I learned you can indeed have great sex even with someone who's not your soulmate.

 Even still, there's a distinct difference between great sex with someone who's good for you and great sex with someone who's horrible for you.
 Sex with someone who's wrong for you feels anything but wrong because deep down, you know it can't last, so you savor every little moment you have with him.
 It feels precariously sexy.

 I found myself almost becoming addicted to the thrill of this dangerous, short-lived tryst.
 My so-called addiction began with a guy named Colin.*